shreedharj/wfTracker/wf-tracker/README.md

 ## Usage

-> Have to install node.js from https://nodejs.org/en/download/ and in termial do:
+> Have to install node.js from https://nodejs.org/en/download/ and in terminal do:
 ```
 npm install
 npm start